 Have you ever wondered if God chooses our leaders?
 Did God pick President Donald Trump, who among other things is an unrepentant adulterer?
 Or how about the extremely pro-abortion Barack Obama, who once railed against Jesus and the Sermon on the Mount in a seldom seen video before he ran for President?
 What about Kim Jun Un, the vicious dictator of North Korea?
-Or Mao Zedong, considered by many to be the worse mass murderer in history?
+Or Mao Zedong, considered by many to be the worst mass murderer in history?
 Or how about the likes of Lenin, Stalin, and Hitler?

 Many Christians believe that God chose all these leaders.
 This belief largely has its roots in Calvinism, a disturbing doctrine that is sadly taught in many seminaries.
 Believing God chose all leaders fits with their belief that God preordained pretty much everything, including deciding ahead of time who goes to heaven and who goes to hell (see my blog The Predestined for Hell Myth).